 This is huge.

-Uh it is huge.
+It is huge.

-Let me tell you, agents that are out there ready to talk.
+There are hundreds more, let me tell you, agents that are out there ready to talk.

-I know dozens more that have filed EEOT complaints, those are employment, um, equal opportunity employment complaints against the FBI, and particularly against Andrew McCabe, who is the deputy director.
+Those are employment, equal opportunity employment complaints against the FBI and particularly against Andrew McCabe, who is the deputy director.

-And you know, Robin's story is so fascinating because Robin became embroiled in this major battle against McCabe and the higher ups, some other higher ups that were working with her.
+And, you know, Robin's story is so fascinating because Robin became embroiled in this major battle against McCabe and the higher-ups, some other higher-ups that were working with her.

 She was actually detailed to the CIA.

-Uh She worked on Robert Levinson case, who uh the Iranians had held and are still holding, um, and family is looking for answers.
+She worked on Robert Levinson case, who the Iranians had held and are still holding.

-Uh, she worked on the anthrax case.
+She worked on the anthrax case.

-So this is a woman that wasn't just working at the FBI, you know, um, in a lower-rung job, she was actually working her way to the top and was detailed to the CIA for a reason, and then ended up in this major battle against McCabe.
+She was actually working her way to the top and was detailed to the CIA for a reason, and then ended up in this major battle against McCabe.

 And lo and behold, who came to her defense was Michael Flynn.

-Now, remember McCabe, according to Robin and a lot of other people, he kept himself surrounded pretty much with his most closest allies.
+Now, remember, McCabe, according to Robin and a lot of other people, he kept himself surrounded pretty much with his most closest allies.

 And McCabe is also a very close ally of Hillary Clinton.